JiunJung/pipelined-cpu/README.md

     To prevent this, we can use two methods.
 First one is stallind and second one is "bypassig".
 I have mentioned that stalling can decrease throughput.
 So, if other method exists, that way might be better. <br/>

     So, what is bypassig?
 Is it really better than stalling?
 The answer is yes.
 Bypassing doens't need to stall pipeline.
-Bypassing means when the instruction needs same address with an instruction right before, it gets the data directly from previous instruction, right before when the calculation is finished. <br/>
+Bypassing means when the instruction needs same address with an instruction right before, it gets the data directly from previous instruction, right after when the calculation is finished. <br/>

     So, at 4th stage, it stores data at an register for a while in advance. <br/>